-This year we are using a google form which is available on the school website from Thursday 27th January for parents and students to submit their options.
+This year we are using a google form which is available on the school website for parents and students to submit their options.
 More detail will be given on this in the presentation.

 If you have any more questions please do email bcullis@stgeorges.herts.sch.uk.
-We may issue a further FAQs if required.